 Under normal circumstances, the forces attempting to perform a task at the tactical level know what they wish to achieve and their immediate concerns.
-J-TADIS would provide this information in a collaborative working environment that would enable these forces to utilise a far more bottom-up pro-active request process.
+J-TADIS would provide this information in a collaborative working environment that would enable these forces to utilize a far more bottom-up pro-active request process.
 They could, therefore, approach the appropriate superior authority and indicate their level of knowledge and their ability to execute a task in a particular area, over a certain time frame.

-Currently, fratricide is prevented by measures designed mainly to separate functions using space and time factors with large margins designed to reduce potential errors.
+Currently fratricide is prevented by measures designed mainly to separate functions using space and time factors with large margins designed to reduce potential errors.
 J-TADIS could improve on this situation as it has the ability to provide rapid feedback on remote system status, such as WCS.
-This type of information can be used to provide additional factors to assist with maximising airspace usage safely.
+This type of information can be used to provide additional factors to assist with maximizing airspace usage safely.

-6.2 Preserving individual communities' semantics
+7.2 Preserving Individual Communities' Semantics

 Military communities and their systems often emerge with a focus on a particular goal.
-They develop their own particular culture with its own terminology and specialised world view.

-This creates a dilemma in the joint force environment, how to continue to support specialised planning and operational staff, with their legacy systems that directly support their ways of working, while at the same time provide infrastructure that allows an enterprise view and all of the benefits that would bring.
+They develop their own particular culture with its own terminology and specialized world view.
+This creates a dilemma in the Joint Force environment, how to continue to support specialized planning and operational staff, with their legacy systems that directly support their ways of working, while at the same time provide infrastructure that allows an enterprise view and all of the benefits that would bring.
 This is particularly acute in the case of CP&E, which cannot be effective unless information can not only be shared with sufficient timeliness, but also that the implications of proposed changes in plans, necessary for agility, can be made apparent to all stakeholders.
-Effective CP&E requires, inter alia, cross-plan consistency checking, determination of the implications of plan change on other plans, decision support and the visualisation of cross-plan constraints.

-This translates into a requirement to preserve the semantics of the different military communities (and their systems) in the joint AD environment while simultaneously providing a single common semantics for the totality of the information involved.
+Effective CP&E requires, inter alia, cross-plan consistency checking, determination of the implications of plan change on other plans, decision support and the visualization of cross-plan constraints.
+This translates into a requirement to preserve the semantics of the different military communities (and their systems) in the Joint AD environment while simultaneously providing a single a common semantics for the totality of the information involved.

-7 Overall architecture
+7.3 Overall Architecture